kruczys/memory-managment/README.md

 ## Usage Example

-Here's a simple "Hello World" program using our custom memory allocator:
+Here's a simple "Hello World" program using my implementation of malloc and free:

 ```c
 #include <stdio.h>